kenjdavidson/react-native-bluetooth-classic/README.md

 React Native 0.60.0 [autolinking](https://github.com/react-native-community/cli/blob/master/docs/autolinking.md).

-#### Local Install

-Local installation can be used for contribution or customization using the instructions in [BluetoothClassicExample](./BluetoothClassicExample/README.md).

 ### Manual installation

 Manual installation should really only need to be used for contribution, or if there are issues with autolinking that I'm not aware of.
 Follow the old steps for manually linking.